Part III Pay Up or Get Out, Flood Insurance Requirements Homeowners Assistance Program flyer version 3.1

 Section 3, Image 3:

-The issue with Section 3 is that the information provided here does not make it clear to what the total costs to the program actually are.
 From HUD: "The amount of coverage must at least equal the total project cost or the maximum coverage limit of the National Flood Insurance Program, whichever is less."

 The total "Project Costs" is collected from the first part of the homeowners grant award.
 It is very clear when you read HUD policy, and our updated Homeowners unannounced policy version 4.0 on Oct.
 5, 2018 that the homeowners of any grant from HUD via the grantee state of Louisiana OCD-DRU will have to carry at least as a minimum amount of insurance that totals not less than the "Project Costs" for whichever solution (1,2,3) the homeowner selected.